Beee4life/acf-city-selector/README.md

 ### Impact

-The plugin adds a database table named `{$wpdb->prefix_}cities` upon plugin activation.
+The plugin adds a database table named `{$wpdb->prefix_}cities` upon plugin activation and imports cities from 3 countries.

 ### Cities

-The plugin will come with all cities in the Benelux (Belgium, Netherlands, Luxembourg) pre-installed.
+The plugin comes with all cities in the Benelux (Belgium, Netherlands, Luxembourg) pre-installed.

 You can also add more countries yourself, through SQL or CSV import.
 There's a simple excel sheet included in the plugin and can be found in the `import` folder.
 With this sheet, you can easily create an SQL insert statement or a CSV data set.